AdguardTeam/AdGuardVPNExtension/README.md

 ### <a name="localization"></a> Localization

 - setup your project locales, directories in the file `tasks/locales.js`
-- `yarn locales:upload` used to upload base `en` locale
+- `pnpm locales:upload` used to upload base `en` locale
-- `yarn locales:download` run to download and save all locales
+- `pnpm locales:download` run to download and save all locales
-- `yarn locales:validate` used to validate locales
+- `pnpm locales:validate` used to validate locales
-- `yarn locales:validate --min` used to validate only major locales
+- `pnpm locales:validate --min` used to validate only major locales

 ### <a name="proto"></a> Proto scheme update

-After every update of proto scheme in the file `src/background/connectivity/connectivity.proto`, you have to run `yarn compile-proto`.
+After every update of proto scheme in the file `src/background/connectivity/connectivity.proto`, you have to run `pnpm compile-proto`.
 This command will update module `src/background/connectivity/protobufCompiled.js` used to build messages with appropriate scheme for websocket messaging.